DIY Arrowroot Dry Shampoo: A Natural Solution for Your Hair

 Optional: 1 tsp bentonite or kaolin clay

-Make/Use: Same as above.
+Follow the same instructions as above.
 Add more cocoa if you want it darker.

 Option 3: Red Hair